Alexander Kolodin

-Alexander Kolodin is an American lawyer, politician and Republican member of the Arizona House of Representatives elected to represent District 3 in 2022.
+Alexander Kolodin (born 1986/1987) is an American lawyer, politician and Republican member of the Arizona House of Representatives elected to represent District 3 in 2022.
+He is a member of the Arizona Freedom Caucus.

-Early life & education
+Early life and education

 Kolodin graduated from Georgetown University, prior to becoming an English and civics teacher.
 He then attended law school at the University of Pennsylvania.
 He was a Reagan Fellow at the Goldwater Institute, and also owned his own law practice.
+He is Jewish.